sixfab/Sixfab_PPP_Installer/README.md

 `Enter password`
 Then it will ask for password.

-Once you type the username asks for password.

 `What is your device communication PORT? (ttyS0/ttyUSB3/etc.`

 In this step you will enter your PORT. e.g For 3G, 4G/LTE Base Shield it will be ttyUSB3.

 `Do you want to activate auto connect/reconnect service at R.Pi boot up?`